 At Georgia State University, where he has taught since 2012, he serves as the Director of Graduate Studies in the Department of History.
 He has a courtesy appointment in the Department of Philosophy.
 Prior to his current appointment, he taught German at Aberystwyth University and the University of St Andrews.

-His performance as Eisenring in a production of Biedermann und die Brandstifter was once described as "soberly chilling" in the Leeds Student newspaper (6 March, 1992).
+His performance as Eisenring in a production of Biedermann und die Brandstifter was once described as "soberly chilling" in the Leeds Student newspaper (6 March, 1992, p.
+12).

 His favorite neolithic henge monument is Avebury.